alchemydc/musemeter/memory-bank/progress.md

 - Created useDebounce hook
 - Created debug utils
 - Modified the src/App.tsx file to return results for Boulder, CO by default, if no default location is stored in LocalStorage
+- Configured the default number of events per page using environment variables.
+- Removed the hardcoded port for the api_proxy server.

 ## What's Left to Build
+- Input validation for the search parameter(s) prior to the api_server making requests
+- Allow user to "like" an event and store the like status in LocalStorage (for now)
 - Allow the user to filter events by event type (eg music/concert, sports, film, etc.)
 - Rework the search functionality to be less US-centric.
 - Implement the backend services for user authentication, music event discovery, and Spotify integration.